 2) Existential-Humanistic Psychology is Derived from and is Always in Agreement with as Existential Philosophy

 Again, this assumes a singular, unified theory that, as discussed above, does not exist.
-Within existnetial-humanistic psychology there is a deep appreciation for the existential philosophers.
-Kierkegaard, Nietzsche, Sartre, Heidegger, and others are frequently referenced by the existential psychologists.
+Within existential-humanistic psychology, there is a deep appreciation for the existential philosophers.
+Kierkegaard, Nietzsche, Sartre, Heidegger, and others are frequently referenced by existential psychologists.
 However, existential-humanistic psychology is not bound or limited by existential philosophy and there are points of divergence from the philosophical approaches.

 3) There is a Singular, United Existential-Humanistic Psychology